How to safely reopen in-person visitation?

 1. Assess high risk individuals.
 It is important to consider the health of everyone involved in the potential visitation:

-Identify parties who may be at high risk (see CDC guidelines for people who are at increased risk, including older adults and people with certain underlying medical conditions).
+Identify parties who may be at high risk (see for people who are at increased risk, including and ).
 If a parent, child, or youth falls under these categories or is concerned for their health and safety, continuing virtual visitation may be the best option.

 Account and plan for individuals in living arrangements that may be at higher risk of contracting COVID-19.
 This includes youth who are in congregate care or those residing in homes with infected or at-risk individuals.